hipe/tmx/doc/018-installing-and-deploying-python.md

 (There are more complicated ways to do config involving multiple files, but fortunately we don't need or use such a config architecture yet.)

-Since the config file configs plugin-related settings, below we cover the plugins first then the config file.
+Since the config file contains (among other things) plugin-related configuration, below we cover installation of the plugins first before we go over what's in the config file.

 Formally, these instructions document our recent experience on Ubuntu, but as far as we remember, these instructions "should" work for OS X as well